intuit/lean-schema/README.md

 # Extra Options
 ## Missing Types
-LeanSchema is fairly aggresive in how many Types it prunes from the Intuit Schema.
+LeanSchema is fairly aggresive in how many Types it prunes from the Schema.
 If you notice certain Types or Domains-of-Types are missing in the `lean_schema.json` file, you have these options:

 ## Increase the INPUT_OBJECT_DEPTH_LEVEL variable
 In `./codegen.vars`: